Enjoy an Earth Walk wherever you are!

 Tahoe Watershed is Washoe Territory.

 The Incline Village Earth Walk site is at Incline Village Visitor Center, on Hwy 28 in Incline Village.
 Bus, bike or drive to the center, purchase the Earth Walk Guide booklet for $5 and head out on the sidewalk that borders the Frisbee Golf Course.
 At the bridge you will see the first navigational sign pointing you towards the creek.
-The guide has a map for this easy 1/2 mile immerse walk and the guidebook provides techniques for enriching your immersion and space for you to reflect.
-Let yourself feel the flow of the water, wind and land calling you deeper to yourself.
+An easy 1/2 mile wander to feel the flow of the water, wind and land calling you deeper to yourself.
 Mindful Earth Walking has potent mental, physical and neurological benefits.

-There are even Guides certified to help foster your experience, like; Felix Brosch, ANFT Certified Nature Therapy Guide , Tahoe's Nature Therapy Guide: www.earthkraft.org.
+Local Certified Guide: Felix Brosch, ANFT Certified Nature Therapy Guide , Tahoe's Nature Therapy Guide: www.earthkraft.org.

 Sustainable Tahoe is facilitating the emergence of ‘Earth Walks’ sites throughout the original Washoe Territory.
 Each site will showcase an indigenous Galis Dungal (Washoe traditional Shelter).
 Ben Rupert, the great grandson of Moses Rupert, the last Shaman of the Washo, and his son John constructed the Incline Village and Tahoe Vista Galis Dungal.
 (Paid for with a Nevada Commission on Tourism Grant we received).